CompuTec/computec-docs/docs/appengine/administrators-guide/configuration-and-administration/plugins/plugin-installation-process.md

 ![Installation Screen](./media/plugins/update-install-plugin.png)

 - **Affected Companies** - A list of companies that are affected by the upgrade.
-- **Affected Plugins** - A list of plugins and versions that are installed or removed from a company, and/or activated or deactivated in the AppEngine.
+- **Affected Plugins** - A list of plugins and versions that are installed or removed from a company, and/or activated or deactivated in the CompuTec AppEngine.
 - **Install on this company** - By checking this checkbox, system will also install new version on the selected company .

 **When a plugin is shared across multiple companies**: